TRU Payment Processing: Card Processing Reviews & Complaints

 Long-Term Contract

-According to multiple business owners’ reports, the standard TRU Payment Processing merchant agreement is a multi-year agreement with an early termination fee of up to $495, a variable monthly minimum fee, and a long-term, non-cancellable month equipment lease of the Clover POS system through First Data Global Leasing.
-In the company’s current Truly360 incarnation, these terms may also include Google search and reputation management costs.
+Reports from several business owners indicate that the standard TRU Payment Processing merchant agreement involves a multi-year contract with an early termination fee of up to $495, a variable monthly minimum fee, and a non-cancellable month-to-month equipment lease of the Clover POS system through First Data Global Leasing.
+Under its new Truly360 branding, the agreement may additionally include costs related to Google search optimization and reputation management.

 Beware Equipment Leases